Few-shot Partial Multi-view Learning: Methodology

-In the second stage, we first sample dense Gaussian anchors from the distribution of the supports, thereby individually anchoring them in each view.
-The sampled dense Gaussian anchors can alleviate the data scarcity of the training set, while the discrete representations are more suitable for being processed by the computer.
-The process of sampling the dense anchors can be described by
+After the first stage, the Gaussian anchors are densely sampled from the support sample distribution, thereby densely anchoring the training instances individually in each view.
+The details about sampling the Gaussian anchors can be described by Eq. \ref{eq:10},